 2 Academic transcript

-3 Current Senior First Aid/Level 2 First Aid or Nurse Registration
+3 Current Senior First Aid/Level 2 First Aid (Provide First Aid)

-4 Professional indemnity insurance (if available, see Full Membership Procedure below)
+4 Professional indemnity insurance (if available, see Registered Membership Procedure below)

-* Note: From 1 February 2012, HLT50207 is the minimum qualification required for new full members.
+* Note: From 1 February 2012, HLT50207 is the minimum qualification required for new registered members.
 If you have a different shiatsu qualification, you will need to get verification from a registered training organisation that your qualification is equivalent to the current diploma.
-If you have been a full member within the past 3 years, you may be able to rejoin upon completion of CPE&D requirements (contact the office for more information).
+If you have been a registered (full) member within the past 3 years, you may be able to rejoin upon completion of CPE requirements (contact the office for more information).

 1 Acceptance confirmation